 Martin Habets

-I am a PhD student in Economics at the European University Institute in Florence and a research fellow at the Sapienza University of Rome.
+I am a PhD student in Economics at the European University Institute in Florence.
 I work under the supervision of Alessandro Tarozzi and Thomas Crossley.
-My main research interest is in environmental economics.
+I am also a research fellow at the Sapienza University of Rome.

 Research